 (source: http://www.pinterest.com/darlene9947/costumes/ -date: Oct 20th 2014)

+Anne Marie Duff Anne Marie played Elizabeth in the TV mini-series The Virgin Queen (2005).
 Anna Morena and Maureen McGill were the hairstylists.
 Karen Hartley was the makeup designer and Sjaan Gillings and Laura Schiavo were the makeup artists.
 Special makeup effect artist was Josh Weston, and Chris Lyons did the special effects for the teeth only.
 Prostethic makeup artists were Victoria Bancroft and Neill Gorton.

 Elizabeth at a younger age

-(source: http://www.bbc.co.uk/drama/virginqueen/photogallery.shtml -date: Oct 20th 2014 )
+(source: http://www.bbc.co.uk/drama/virginqueen/photogallery.shtml-date: Oct 20th 2014 )

 Elizabeth when she's older